mvolkmann/blog/src/swift/Localization.md

 The newer, short way is to:

-- Select the string catalog file which is typically named `Localized.xcstrings`.
+- Select the String Catalog file which is typically named `Localized.xcstrings`.
 - Click the "+" in the lower-left corner of the language list.
 - Select a language from the dropdown.

-Either way all current translation keys will now appear in the string catalog editor for the new language, ready for their translations to be entered.
+Either way all current translation keys will now appear in the String Catalog editor for the new language, ready for their translations to be entered.

 To delete a language: